-The main disadvantage is that it doesn’t have any specific way to manage spending or certain categories of spending that don’t utilize cash, like paying your rent or utilities.
+The main disadvantage is that it doesn’t have any specific way to manage spending that doesn’t utilize cash, like paying your rent or utilities.

-Additionally, it can be a hassle for some to have to pull out all of the money that they need for the month and keep this cash on hand.
+Additionally, it can be difficult for some to pull out all the money they need for the month and keep this cash on hand.

 If the envelope system budget works for you, great!

-The 50/30/20 budget, which is part of a larger budgeting method known as a proportional budget, is a type of budgeting technique in which you have a predetermined percentage of your income that you allocate towards a specific purpose.
+The 50/30/20 budget, part of a larger budgeting method known as a proportional budget, is a type of budgeting technique in which you have a predetermined percentage of your income for a specific purpose.

-Of course, you can always adjust these percentages to best fit your personal spending needs as well.
+Of course, you can always adjust these percentages to best fit your personal spending needs.

 The 50/30/20 rule or other proportional budgets are great if you don’t have complex spending needs.

-It can also simplify your spending so that you’re not worrying about detailing every dollar you spend into s specific expense category like with most other budgets.
+It can also simplify your spending so that you’re not worrying about detailing every dollar you spend into a specific expense category like most other budgets.

-However, it’s important to note that this budget may not be for those with complex needs such as having to allocate some of their funds towards a debt repayment plan.
+However, it’s important to note that this option may not be for those with complex needs, such as allocating some of their funds towards a debt repayment plan.

 It also doesn’t detail your spending goals as specific as some may need.

-Of course, you could always take the time to categorize all of your spending so you have this information.
+Of course, you could always take the time to categorize your spending, so you have this information.

-This budget is widely used, but it’s important to weigh these pros and cons before considering a proportional budget for your needs.
+This budget is popular, but weighing these pros and cons before considering a proportional budget for your needs is essential.